Woman's Club of Morristown: Stewardship of Dr. Lewis Condict House

+Philanthropy and public service

 In 1964, the Club held roundtable discussions open to the public about how to combat drug abuse.
 These presentations led to the 1965 creation of the Committee for Narcotics Preventions of Morris County, led by Anne Louise Sando McGee Groome.
 Around this time, Sears Roebuck awarded the Club as part of its Community Improvement Contest, specifically for Groome's work in the field of drug abuse.

-Philanthropy and events

-On April 11, 2021, the Club organized a drive-through charity donation event, in which donors were encouraged to drop off supplies to aid the local homeless population.
-Supplies included underwear, Walmart and Shoprite gift cards, socks, toiletries, and backpacks.

-In November 2021, the Club hosted a Holiday Boutique as a fundraiser.
+The Woman’s Club of Morristown (WCOMT) has a long history of service to women, children, and families in need.
+The Community Services group coordinates collections of items for donation to various organizations, as well as knits, quilts, and crochets items.

+The Club currently supports a variety of local and national charities, including Deirdre’s House, The Neighborhood House, The Ronald McDonald House, and The Seaman’s Institute.

+Events

+The WCOMT hosts an annual Rummage Sale each summer, as well as a Holiday Boutique.
+Proceeds from these major fundraisers directly benefit the Club’s service projects, activities, and restoration efforts.
+Donations are drawn from the local community at various collection times throughout the year.

+Scholarships

-Each year, the Club grants US$2,000 scholarships to 3 students graduating Morristown High School.
-The winners are chosen based on scholastic achievement, leadership, and community service.
+Each year, the WCOMT grants four scholarships to young women graduating from Morristown High School.
+Recipients are selected based on scholastic achievement, leadership, and community service.

-Throughout the seasons, Club hosts a flea market, rummage sales, and a Holiday Boutique to fundraise for local charities and preservation of the Lewis Condit house.
-All three of these types of event are being hosted in 2022.